ddev/ddev.com/src/content/blog/ddev-diffy-introduction.md

 For that we created `config.diffy.yaml` and had instructions there.
 Pay attention that it is specified as `project_files` in `install.yaml` file.

 ## Docker container "diffy" user
 For security reasons it is important not to run all the processes in our container as root user.
-For that we create a user "diffy" and then run all the commands as this user.
+For that we create specify a user to run all commands in the container.

-This is accomplished by extending main container (see ["build" section](https://github.com/DiffyWebsite/ddev-diffy/blob/c6b1e2dedf6b1c5e186d357fd000ce1a568f70e5/docker-compose.diffy.yaml#L7-L13)) and here are [commands to create the user](https://github.com/DiffyWebsite/ddev-diffy/blob/main/diffy/Dockerfile).
+See `user: '$DDEV_UID:$DDEV_GID'` in [docker-compose.diffy.yaml](https://github.com/DiffyWebsite/ddev-diffy/blob/fd3ed9b44fdaab67f7428a17800602c90737b4fa/docker-compose.diffy.yaml#L7) and the way we download the code above.

 ## Building Docker container for multiple architectures
 We follow DDEV path to build the Docker container for multiple architectures: